garrettlang/react-survey-builder/README.md

 ReactDOM.render(
   <ReactSurveyGenerator
-    form_action="/path/to/form/submit"
+    formAction="/path/to/form/submit"
-    form_method="POST"
+    formMethod="POST"
-    task_id={12} // Used to submit a hidden variable with the id to the form from the database. answer_data={JSON_ANSWERS} // Answer data, only used if loading a pre-existing form with values. authenticity_token={AUTH_TOKEN} // If using Rails and need an auth token to submit form. data={JSON_QUESTION_DATA} // Question data
+    task_id={12} // Used to submit a hidden variable with the id to the form from the database. answerData={JSON_ANSWERS} // Answer data, only used if loading a pre-existing form with values. authenticity_token={AUTH_TOKEN} // If using Rails and need an auth token to submit form. data={JSON_QUESTION_DATA} // Question data
   />,